Buzz Group Ltd Privacy Notice

 6. When do we share your personal information?

-We do not share your personal information with third parties outside the Buzz Group for marketing purposes.
+We do not share your personal information to third parties outside the Buzz Group for marketing purposes.
 However, there are circumstances when we share your personal data with third parties that provide services to you on our behalf, and with other third parties in the course of complying with our legal obligations.
 Other examples of when we share your personal information include when we enter any kind of merger or business sale.
 Even when it is shared, we ensure that your personal information will only be used for the purposes outlined in this policy.

 With other companies within Buzz Group

-• providing you with products and services and notifying you about either important changes or developments to the features and operation of those products and services;
+• Providing you with products and services and notifying you about either important changes or developments to the features and operation of those products and services

-• responding to your enquiries and/or complaints;
+• Responding to your enquiries and complaints

-• administering offers, competitions, and promotions;
+• Administering offers, competitions, and promotions

-• facilitating the secure access to online platforms;
+• Facilitating the secure access to online platforms

-• updating, consolidating, and improving the accuracy of our records;
+• Updating, consolidating, and improving the accuracy of our records

-• undertaking transactional analyses;
+• Undertaking transactional analysis

-• undertaking risk analyses;
+• Undertaking risk analysis

-• assessing and managing any risks and preventing problem gambling;
+• Assessing and managing any risks and preventing problem gambling

-• testing new systems and checking upgrades to existing systems;
+• Testing new systems and checking upgrades to existing systems

-• crime and fraud detection, prevention, and prosecution, as well as ensuring compliance with regulatory requirements and our T&Cs;
+• Crime and fraud detection, prevention, and prosecution, as well as ensuring compliance with regulatory requirements and our T&Cs

-• customer modelling, statistical and trend analysis, with the aim of developing and improving products and services.
+• Customer modelling, statistical and trend analysis, with the aim of developing and Improving products and services.

 With third parties